Skip to content

 SSTR-Targeted Imaging

-As most GEP-NETs overexpress somatostatin receptors (SSTR) on their tumor surface, functional imaging using radiolabeled imaging tracers that specifically detect SSTR, predominantly SSTR2, exhibit greater sensitivity than conventional imaging techniques (Ito et Jensen 2017).
-SSTR-targeted imaging serves not only in the initial diagnosis of GEP-NET patients but also in disease staging, therapeutic and surgical planning, and assessment of treatment responses (Pacak K et al. 2022).
+As most GEP-NETs overexpress somatostatin receptors (SSTR) on their tumor surface, functional imaging using radiolabeled diagnostic agents that specifically detect SSTR, predominantly SSTR2, exhibit greater sensitivity than conventional imaging techniques (Ito et Jensen 2017).

 SSTR-Targeted Treatment